mastermobsven/ai-multi-channel-chatbot-project/docs/SECURITY.md

-# Security Documentation for AI Customer Support Platform
+# Security Documentation for AI Multi-Channel Support Platform

 This document outlines the security measures, best practices, and considerations for the AI Customer Support Platform.